 In commercial settings, load calculations are more complex than in residential properties.
 Commercial buildings often include a variety of systems operating simultaneously, sometimes with high-demand loads such as commercial kitchens, data centers, manufacturing equipment, or medical devices.
 Load calculations help engineers and electricians determine the appropriate size for service panels, transformers, feeders, breakers, and wiring.

-These calculations are typically required for permitting and code compliance and are guided by standards such as the National Electrical Code.
+These calculations are required for permitting and code compliance and are guided by standards such as the National Electrical Code (NEC), published by the National Fire Protection Association.
 They ensure that electrical systems can handle expected demand without overheating, tripping breakers, or creating safety hazards.

 Several variables influence how electrical loads are calculated for commercial buildings.
 Understanding these factors helps explain why no two calculations are exactly the same.